ChewKeanHo/researches-filesystems-hierarchy/_Linux/bin/README.md

 in `Emergency Mode`.

-The goal is to have minimally sufficient programs enough for basic functionalities to perfrom critical tasks like mounting `/usr` UNIX System Resources directory for functionalities extension, performing self-rescue, or straight up operational in resources constraint environment such as but not limited to OpenWRT embedded router.
+The goal is to have minimally sufficient programs enough for basic functionalities to perform critical tasks like mounting `/usr` UNIX System Resources directory for functionalities extension, performing self-rescue, or straight up operational in resources constraint environment such as but not limited to OpenWRT embedded router.